tcgaryau/1800_BBY29/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
+├── .firebaserc              # Firebase generated file
+├── 404.html                 # Firebase generated error page
+├── activityDetails.html     # Activity HTML file, this is what users see after clicking on an Activity.
+├── createActivities.html    # Creating HTML file, this is the form page user fills out to create an Activity.
+├── editDetails.html         # HTML file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users see when they come to the url.
 └── README.md

 It has the following subfolders and files: